maststudiosdev/script_and_story/story.md

 - Early flaw: Lila tries to run back home when things get tough, but her friends are threatened.
 - In a climactic moment during a storm, Lila chooses to face her fears, rallying the magical world’s inhabitants and restoring hope.
 - **In the end, she learns that true courage is acting in the face of fear, and that belonging comes from forging bonds—and standing up for those you care about.**

----

-Let me know if you want to flesh out any specific element (antagonist, mentor, world rules, etc.)!